uiceds/cee-492-project-2025-Team1/cee492_report.typ

 )

 = Dataset Description
-Learning Repository @uci-dataset.
-Noting that, this data came from lab experiments done by Prof. I-Cheng Yeh.
-He donated it to UCI back in 2007.
-The whole point was to look into high-performance concrete @yeh2007.
-The dataset has measurements for all the ingredients in the concrete mix.
-It also includes the age of the concrete.
-Those get paired up with the final compressive strength.
-In total, there are 1030 data points.
-Each one is an instance.
-You get 9 variables overall.
-Eight of them are features, the input variables.
-Then there is one target, the output variable.
-No missing values at all for any of the instances.
-The data comes in a structured table, as CSV file.
-Every row stands for one concrete sample.
-Now, compressive strength for concrete turns into a regression problem.
-The goal here is to predict that compressive strength value.
-It's measured in megapascals.
-You pull that from the inputs.
+The Concrete Compressive Strength dataset originates from laboratory experiments conducted by Prof. I-Cheng Yeh, who donated it to the UCI Machine Learning Repository in 2007 to support research on high-performance concrete @yeh2007, @uci-dataset.
+It contains measurements of the concrete mix ingredients and the age of the concrete, paired with the corresponding compressive strength.
+In total, the dataset includes 1,030 data points, each representing one concrete sample.
+There are nine variables: eight input features (cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, fine aggregate, and age) and one output variable (compressive strength in megapascals).
+All ingredient quantities are reported per cubic meter of concrete mix, and the compressive strength is recorded as a continuous variable representing the capacity of concrete to withstand loads that act to compress it.\

+While strength typically increases with curing age, the relationship is highly nonlinear and strongly influenced by the proportions of the mix components.
+The dataset has no missing values, is provided in a structured tabular format (CSV file) with each row corresponding to a unique sample, and is widely recognized in both the civil engineering and machine learning communities as a benchmark for modeling concrete strength.
+For our project, we will obtain the dataset directly from the UCI Machine Learning Repository @uci-dataset, ensuring a reliable and well-documented source.\

 *Variables included in the dataset:*
 - Cement (kg/m³)
 - Blast Furnace Slag (kg/m³)